-Policies and processes for mitigating operational risk:
+Policies and processes for mitigating operational risk

-The Bank has adopted policies which deal with managing different Operational Risks.
+The Bank has adopted policies which deal with managing different Operational Risk.
 Bank strongly follows KYC norms for its customer dealings and other banking operations.
-The Audit & Inspection Unit of Internal Control and Compliance Division of the Bank, the inspection teams of Bangladesh Bank and External Auditors conduct inspection of different branches and divisions at Head Office of the Bank and submit reports presenting the findings of the inspections.
+The Internal Control and Compliance Division of the Bank, the inspection teams of Bangladesh Bank and External Auditors conduct inspection of different branches and divisions at Head Office of the Bank and submit reports presenting the findings of the inspections.
 Necessary control measures and corrective actions have been taken on the suggestions or observations made in these reports.

-Approach for calculating capital charge for operational risk:
+Approach for calculating capital charge for operational